EPCCed/tesseract-docs/software-libraries/intel_mkl.rst

 BLAS and LAPACK
 ~~~~~~~~~~~~~~~

-To use MKL libraries with the GNU compiler you first need to load the GNU compiler module
+To use MKL libraries with the GNU compiler you first need to load the
-and Intel tools module:
+Intel tools module:

 ::

-   module load gcc
-   module load intel-tools-16
+   module load intel-tools-18

 To include MKL you need to explicitly link against the MKL libraries.
 For example, to compile a single source file, Fortran program with MKL you could use: